-Click play and watch the workout above and download the PDF with the full workout below.
+Click play to watch the workout above, and download the PDF with the full workout below.
 This workout includes the warm-up, you start the timer when you start the warm-up, the warm-up is obviously done only once and consists of

 - 100 jumping jacks